 If a hotel is bookable on Expedia, you’ll likely be able to reserve the same room and rate with Amex Travel and using your travel credits.
 Any Amex Offers you may have for hotel cashbacks will also be applied.
 So what’s the catch?

 Any hotels booked through this method require upfront payments rather than payment at the counter.
 It also counts as a third-party booking from the hotel’s perspective.
-So if you have hotel elite status that offers perks with direct bookings, going through Amex Travel will usually invalidate those perks for that stay.
-Also, no hotel points will generally be earned.
+Therefore, if you have hotel elite status that offers perks with direct bookings, using Amex Travel will typically void those perks for that stay.
+Additionally, hotel points are typically not awarded for these bookings.

 The Hotel Collection bookings

 Payment is usually due on arrival for The Hotel Collection bookings.
-However, if the hotel and room rate you choose permits pre-payment, then Amex travel credits and/or Membership Rewards points can be redeemed.
-You also generally won’t earn hotel loyalty points if staying at a chain.
+However, if the hotel and room rate you choose permits pre-payment, then you can redeem your Amex travel credits and/or Membership Rewards points.

 Fine Hotels + Resorts bookings

 Top-tier American Express Platinum and Centurion Card Members have access to Fine Hotels + Resorts.
-This is a collection of ultra-luxurious properties, offering unique property gifts, daily breakfast for two, guaranteed 4pm checkout, room upgrade upon arrival and more.
+This is a collection of ultra-luxurious properties, offering unique property gifts, daily breakfast for two, guaranteed 4:00 p.m. checkout, room upgrade upon arrival, and more.

 Payment is usually due on arrival for Fine Hotels + Resorts bookings.
 However, if the hotel and room rate you choose permits pre-payment, then Amex travel credits and/or Membership Rewards points can be redeemed.
-You can usually earn hotel loyalty program points and elite status credits for your stay as it’s classed as a direct booking.
+You can usually earn hotel loyalty program points and elite status credits for these stays.

 What else can I use Amex Travel for?

-We won’t go into too much detail here as it’s fairly self-explanatory, but you can also use Amex Travel to book car hire and holiday packages.
-These ‘bundles’ essentially just adds the air, hotel and/or the car component into a single transaction.
+You can also use Amex Travel to book car hire and holiday packages.
+These ‘bundles’ essentially just add the air, hotel and/or the car component into a single transaction.
 This could be handy if you were eyeing a $200 flight and $200 hotel, but wanted to book both together with a $400 travel credit.

 Summing up

-You will probably use Amex Travel at some point if you hold an American Express card, particularly one that offers a yearly travel credit for your wanderlust cravings.
+You will likely use Amex Travel at some point if you hold an American Express card, particularly one that offers a yearly travel credit to satisfy your wanderlust cravings.
 Just be mindful of the various fees in place and that you are adding a layer of complexity by booking through an online travel agent.

 (A counterpoint for that argument is you might save time by only needing to call Amex Travel to change or cancel all your travel reservations, so ultimately it’s up to you).

-Amex Travel has a simple-to-use booking interface (if not a tad clunky).
-If your account is loaded with a travel credit, it’s also very easy to apply it at checkout and enjoy your instant savings.
+Amex Travel has a straightforward booking interface, although it can be somewhat clunky.
+If your account is loaded with a travel credit, it’s also very easy to apply it to your bookings to get the statement credit later.

 Quietly removed 🙁